jacobpretorius/JustStarted/privacy-policy.md

 ## Privacy Policy For JustStarted
 Your privacy is very important to us.
 We will never sell or share your information.

 With the release of v1.0.0 we have removed all Google Analytics tracking and all related collected tracking data has been deleted.
+For previous versions please see the [old privacy policy](https://github.com/jacobpretorius/JustStarted/blob/master/Privacy-Policy-v0.9.2.md).

 We will **never access your Toggl account** or any of its related data.
 We also have no means to access your account.